julianfields/julianfields/source/2015-07-28-mp-interview.html.markdown

 **Have you had any mentors?**

-Yeah, artist mentors, Zach Colburn was my buddy who introduced me to Fort Hayes, a great painter and tattoo artist in Columbus, Ohio.
-A good buddy of mine, Brendon Ward, introduced me to the really cool poster from the psychedelic 60’s scene.
+Yeah, artist mentors, Zach Colburn was my buddy who introduced me to Fort Hayes.
+Zach is a great painter and tattoo artist in Columbus, Ohio.
+A good buddy of mine, Brendon Ward, he introduced me to the really cool poster from the psychedelic 60’s scene.
 Both played a huge influence as big brother figures.

 My art teachers at Ft.
 Hayes, Ken Valimackey and Phill Arena, incredible role models in terms of artist who had taken a professional path and were also doing great things for the community.